cossie14/Pig-Dice-Game/README.md

 ---

 #### BDD
-1 The two players will proceed to roll the dice, by generating a random number from 1 to 6.
+1 The two players will proceed to roll the dice, by generating a random number from 1 to 6<br>
-2 If the output is not a 1, a player will continue to accumulate points and can hold in his discretion to add up to his/her final tally.
+2 If the output is not a 1, a player will continue to accumulate points and can hold in his discretion to add up to his/her final tally<br>
-3 An output of one results in a zero of accumulated points.
+3 An output of one results in a zero of accumulated points

 ----